 • The repair does not relieve symptoms

 • Blood vessel or nerve damage in or near the shoulder

 Care Following Shoulder Arthroscopy

 • Apply ice to the area as per surgeon’s instructions either by using an ice machine or putting ice over the bandaged area.
-Do not apply ice directly to the skin, put a cloth between your skin and the ice.
-Do not apply heat to the area.
+Do not apply ice directly to the skin.
+Put a cloth between your skin and the ice.
+In the first few days, not apply heat to the area.
 (How to make an ice bag.)

 • You can take a shower after the bandage is removed in about 3 days.
-Do not take bath until the wound has healed completely in about 10-12 days.
+Do not scrub or soak the wound for at least 2 weeks or as directed by your surgical team.

-• Though physical therapy is usually started after one to two weeks after the surgery, some simple exercises are given to the patients to do at home just after the surgery as this helps to keep the shoulder joint mobilized.
+• Though physical therapy is usually started after one to two weeks after the surgery, sometimes simple exercises are given to the patients to do at home just after the surgery as this helps to keep the shoulder joint from getting too stiff.

-• If you have pain in your thigh or calf.
+• If you have swelling or pain in your thigh or calf.

-• If your affected arm changes color or temperature.
+• If the arm you had surgery on changes color or temperature.

 • If you have progressive numbness in the affected arm.